f4ngy/BarkTracker/README.md

 - Modify BarkTracker.py with your microphone, ambient noise level, and time between notications settings
 - Run BarkTracker.py ("python BarkTracker.py"), you should start receiving e-mails

+Alternatively, if you have Python 3 you can follow the same instructions I have listed for the Raspberry Pi setup

 Raspberry Pi?
 ===========